 - Provide extra numeracy and literacy support (classroom assistants and teachers) for targeted groups

 S.E.N.
 IN SERVICE TRAINING

-The school’s Management Plan contains provision for the professional development of all staff in the area of S.E.N.D.
-The regular review of this policy will inform the school Management plan and the plan for S.E.N.D.
+The school’s Development Plan contains provision for the professional development of all staff in the area of S.E.N.D.
+The regular review of this policy will inform the school Development plan and the plan for S.E.N.D.
 Focused INSET will sustain this professional development.

 The school monitors its effectiveness and successes in the following ways: